-In cases where histological examination is undertaken, the approach to histological sampling is the same as for singleton placentas, except that in complicated monochorionic pregnancies, samples should be taken from the areas supplying each twin for comparison.
+In cases where histological examination is undertaken, the approach to histological sampling is the same as for singleton placentas, except that, in complicated MC pregnancies, samples should be taken from the areas supplying each twin for comparison.
 A roll of the dividing membrane is also usually taken.

-The description of the placenta should include a detailed description of its fetal surface, including the site and distance between the insertion of the umbilical cords, the sharing of the placental disc, the types, number and size of interfetal anastomoses and their direction (arteriovenous [deep] anastomoses only).
+The description of the placenta should include a detailed description of the fetal surface of the placenta, including the site and distance between the insertion of the umbilical cords, the sharing of the placental disc, the types, number and size of interfetal anastomoses and their direction (arteriovenous [deep] anastomoses only).

-The histological report should include a description of the dividing membrane and compare the appearance of parenchymal samples from the areas supplying each twin.
+The histological report should include a description of the dividing membrane and should compare the appearance of parenchymal samples from the areas supplying each twin.
 Otherwise the description follows the same lines as for singleton placentas.

-A clinicopathological comment on the contribution of the placental findings to the observed clinical complications (if any) should be given.
+A clinicopathological comment regarding the contribution of the placental findings to the observed clinical complications (if any) should be given.

-Placentas from higher multiple pregnancies (e.g. triplets) should be processed according to the chorionicity of the placenta.
+Note: Placentas from higher multiple pregnancies (e.g. triplets) should be dealt with according to the chorionicity of the placenta.
 Often this is a combination of monochorionic and dichorionic placentation.